jerjorg/SymmetryReduceBZ.jl/README.md

 # SymmetryReduceBZ
-The primary purpose of `SymmetryReduceBZ` is to calculate the irreducible Brillouin zone (IBZ) for crystal structures in 2D or 3D provided the real-space lattice vectors, atomic positions, and atom types.
+The primary purpose of `SymmetryReduceBZ` is to calculate the irreducible Brillouin zone (IBZ) for crystal structures in 2D or 3D provided the real-space lattice vectors, atom positions, and atom types.
 It also contains methods for making unit cells primitive and lattice reduction.
 See the User Guide in the [documentation](https://jerjorg.github.io/SymmetryReduceBZ.jl/) for more details and usage examples in Python.